 Simple beats complex.
-We've engineered dividend capture down to a single control: probability threshold.
+We have engineered dividend capture down to a single control: the probability threshold.
 Based on real 2025 data across 85,878 dividend candidates, pick your risk tolerance and everything else optimizes itself.
-Higher probability = safer trades but fewer opportunities.
-Lower probability = more trades but occasional losses.
-The data shows exactly what you can expect at each level.
+Higher probability means safer trades but fewer opportunities; lower probability means more trades but occasional losses.

 How Perfect Hunting Works